knope-dev/knope/docs/src/introduction.md

 Once you've got a config set up, you just run this program (`dobby` if you installed normally via cargo).
 That will prompt you to select one of your configured workflows.
 Do that and you're off to the races!

+## CLI Arguments

+Running `dobby` on its own will prompt you to select a defined workflow (if any).
+You can quickly run a workflow by passing the workflow's `name` as a positional argument.
+This is the only positional argument `dobby` accepts, so `dobby release` expects there to be a workflow named `release` and will try to run that workflow.

+### Options

+There are a few options you can pass to `dobby` to control how it behaves.

+1. `--help` prints out a help message and exits.
+2. `--version` prints out the version of `dobby` and exits.
+3. `--validate` will check your `dobby.toml` to make sure every workflow in it is valid, then exit.
+This could be useful to run in CI to make sure that your config is always valid.
+The exit code of this command will be 0 only if the config is valid.
+4. `--dry-run` will pretend to run the selected workflow (either via arg or prompt), but will not actually perform any work (e.g., external commands, file I/O, API calls).
+Detects the same errors as `--validate` but also outputs info about what _would_ happen to stdout.

 ## Features

 More detail on everything this program can do can be found by digging into [config] but here's a rough (incomplete) summary: